How to Identify your Competitive Advantages as an Interior Designer

 Although this strategy may attract more people quickly, it will not help build a loyal client.
 Instead, it does the opposite.
 Prospects looking for lower pricing will always go with the lowest price.
 Therefore, next time they have a project, they will go with whoever bids the lowest.
 The low price consumer is looking for cost over quality.
 Notice, I didn’t say value but instead cost.

 The pricing strategy is detrimental to your business growth in the long run.
-Since you are not building loyalty within customers, you will always be chasing new clients.
+Since you are not building loyalty with clients, you will always be chasing new clients.
 Whereas many designers find the repeat customers are much more profitable.
 Additionally, new clients are typically more expensive to attract than repeat customers.
 If you are continually discounting your services, then it will be increasingly harder to make a profit.

 There is another thing to keep in mind about cost advantage.
 When interior designers repeatedly lower their prices, we are training our customers to expect that lower price.
 Unfortunately, when many designers do this, it devalues our industry.
 No longer are our services viewed as a premium service; instead, we are just a commodity.